stackunderflow-stackptr/stackptr_web/README.md

 ## Introduction ##

-This repository contains the main web applications for the StackPtr project (see also the [iOS](https://bitbucket.org/FooProject/stackptr_ios) and [Android](https://bitbucket.org/FooProject/stackptr_android) application repositories, as well as the [tools](https://bitbucket.org/FooProject/stackptr_tools) repository).
-This web application also contains a RESTful API used by the mobile applications.
+This repository contains the main web applications for the StackPtr project (see also the [Android](https://github.com/stackunderflow-stackptr/stackptr_android) application repositories, as well as the [tools](https://github.com/stackunderflow-stackptr/stackptr_tools) repository).

 ## License ##

-StackPtr is released under the terms of the GNU General Public License, v3.
+StackPtr is released under the terms of the GNU Affero General Public License, v3.
 Please see the LICENSE file for the full terms of the license.

-## Installation ##
+## Documentation ##

-Please see the docs/setup.rst file for details.
+Please see the documentation at [stackptr.readthedocs.org](https://stackptr.readthedocs.org/).